Project Y: Construction

-Oppenheimer initially estimated that the work could be performed by 50 scientists and 50 technicians.
-Groves tripled this number to 300.
-The actual population, including family members, was about 3,500 by the end of 1943, 5,700 by the end of 1944, 8,200 by the end of 1945, and 10,000 by the close of 1946.
 The most desirable accommodation were the six existing log and stone cottages that had once housed the headmaster and the Los Alamos Ranch School faculty.
 They were the only dwellings at Los Alamos that had bathtubs, and became known as "Bathtub Row".
 Oppenheimer lived on Bathtub Row; his next-door neighbor was Captain W. S. "Deak" Parsons, the head of the Ordnance and Engineering Division.
 Parsons' house was slightly larger, because Parsons had two children and Oppenheimer, at that point, had only one.

 After Bathtub Row, the next most desirable accommodation was the apartments built by Sundt.
 A typical two-storey building held four families.
 Each Sundt apartment had two or three bedrooms, a kitchen with a cranky black coal stove, and a small bathroom.
 J. E. Morgan and Sons supplied 56 prefabricated dwellings that became known as "Morganville".
 The Robert E. McKee Company built a part of the town known as "McKeeville".
 In June through October 1943, and again in June and July 1944, numbers outstripped the available accommodation and personnel were temporarily lodged in Frijoles Canyon.
-The houses at CEW and HEW were basic but of a higher standard (as specified by Nichols) than the houses at Los Alamos (as specified by Groves), but Nichols said to Los Alamos scientists that housing there was Groves' problem not his.
+The houses at Clinton Engineer Works in Oak Ridge, Tennessee and Hanford Engineer Works in Washington state were basic but of a higher standard (as specified by Nichols) than the houses at Los Alamos (as specified by Groves), but Nichols said to Los Alamos scientists that housing there was Groves' problem not his.

 Rents were set based on the income of the occupant.
 Transient visitors to Los Alamos were accommodated in the Fuller Lodge, the Guest Cottage or the Big House, which had once been part of the Los Alamos Ranch School.
 A school was established in 1943, catering for both grade school and high school, and 140 children were enrolled; 350 by 1946.
 Education was free, as was a nursery school for working mothers.
 With 18 grade-school teachers, 13 high-school teachers, and a superintendent, it enjoyed an excellent teacher:pupil ratio.
 Numerous technical buildings were constructed.
 Most were of a semi-permanent type, using gypsum board.
 They were heated from a central heating plant.
 Initially this was Boiler House No. 1, which had two coal-fired boilers.
 This was replaced by Boiler House No. 2, which had six oil-fired boilers.
 In addition to the main site at Los Alamos, some 25 outlying sites were developed for experimental work.